Why the European Committee of the Regions is working with Libyan cities

 - Zintan (82,000)

 - Zliten (270,000)

-The mayor of Tripoli, Abdelrauf Beitelmal, and the mayor of Zintan, Mustafa Abdullah al-Baruni, are representing Libyan mayors, as the focal point for the partnerships and as observers in the Euro-Mediterranean Regional and Local Assembly (ARLEM).
+The mayor of Tripoli, Abdelrauf Beitelmal, and the mayor of Zintan, Mustafa Abdullah al-Baruni, are representing Libyan mayors, as observers in the Euro-Mediterranean Regional and Local Assembly (ARLEM).
 Most European members of ARLEM, which brings together politicians and political representatives from the EU and the Mediterranean region, are members of the CoR.

-The CoR serves as the secretariat of ARLEM and of the Nicosia initiative.
+The CoR serves as the secretariat of the Nicosia initiative.

 How is the CoR supporting Libyan cities?

-Since 2011, however, Libya has suffered at the national level from political turmoil and the security and political situation remains fragile.
+Since 2011, Libya has suffered at the national level from political turmoil, and the security and political situation remains fragile.
 The crisis has affected the health, schooling, livelihoods, and prospects of Libyans across the country.
-Nonetheless, many local authorities have managed to sustain basic services, and many enjoy a continued electoral mandate and robust popular legitimacy.
-Through the crisis, they have provided some stability for their populations.
+In this challenging situation, many local authorities have managed to sustain basic services enjoy an electoral mandate and robust popular legitimacy.
+Throughout the crisis, they have succeeded in providing a certain level stability for their populations.

 The CoR therefore concluded that support for Libya's cities and regions was one promising way in which the EU could help Libya.
-The EU's cities and regions had already shown that they have the political experience, institutional capacity and technical skills to help counterparts around the world.
-Through the Nicosia initiative, it seeks to catalyse support for Libya in areas identified as critical by Libya's local administrations.
+The EU's cities and regions had already shown that they have the political experience, institutional capacity and technical skills to support counterparts around the world.
+Through the Nicosia initiative, the CoR seeks to catalyse support for Libya in areas identified as critical by Libya's local administrations.

 What kind of support do Libyan cities need?